stoneintellosec/Deploy_Email_Rules/DL_Policies/dlrules_readme.md

 - Rules are created using `-Force` to avoid prompts.
 - Existing rules with the same name are skipped.
-- The script can be modified to **hide rules** in Outlook by adding `-HiddenFromUser` in the `New-InboxRule` cmdlet.
-- Logging can be added for batch processing if needed.
 - Ideal for automating self-sent email management for mult